 The majestic Nedumkotta also is known as Travancore lines located in Thrissur was built by the King of Travancore, Dharma Raja Karthika Thirunal.
 The fort was built as a defence against the frequent threats and attacks from Hyder Ali Khan, Tipu Sultan and the Zamorins of Kozhikode.
 The fort was built using mud & clay.
 The structure was reinforced with laterite, stone and granite at strategic places.
 The defence line is 48 km long running from Krishna Kotta on the west coast to Anamalai Hills of Western Ghats.
 The defence line was compared to the Great Wall Of China in the olden days.
 Sadly only the ruins of the defence line remain as a testimony of the brilliant engineering and historic battles fought.

 William Fort also known as Chettuva Kotta was built by the Dutch East India Company in Thrissur in 1714.
 The fort was later occupied by Zamorin of Kozhikode and Tipu Sultan, who named the fort after him.
 Tipu Sultan known for his destructive nature destroyed the fort partially.
 The dilapidated fort is now under the care of ASI.

 The forts of Kerala have stories of battles fought.
 They are the standing time capsules of history that radiate the bravery of the soldiers who fought battles for the land.
 The forts in Kerala give you a chance to glimpse into the proud heritage and history.
-The forts in Kerala are must-visit Kerala sightseeing tour packages.
-Funday holidays offer you the best tour packages.
+The forts in Kerala are must-visit Kerala sightseeing Package Tour s.
+Funday holidays offer you the best Package Tour s.